evmos/docs/docs/validate/security/validator-security.md

 # Validator Security

-Learn about sentry nodes and HSMs to secure a validator {synopsis}
+Learn about sentry nodes and HSMs to secure a validator

 Each validator candidate is encouraged to run its operations independently, as diverse setups increase the resilience of the network.
 Validator candidates should commence their setup phase now in order to be on time for launch.